 Now, let’s look at the basics and start from starch to add your business to Google.

-How to add your business to Google?
+How to create a Google listing for your business

 Step #1: Sign in to the Google Account you want to use for your business (or create one if you don’t already have one).